Understanding hidden hearing loss

 There is no direct treatment, although research is underway to find medications that would prompt neurons to grow new synapses.
-In cases where there's at least slight or mild hearing loss, people will benefit from state-of-the art hearing aids that have “speech in noise” settings.
+In cases where there's at least slight or mild hearing loss, people will benefit from low-gain hearing aids that have “speech in noise” settings.
 These use directional microphones to pick up the signal in front of you and reduce sound behind you or on your sides.
 You can also place a microphone near the signal you need to hear, and wear a Bluetooth receiver or hearing aid in your ear.

 Look for a hearing care provider who is knowledgeable about hidden hearing loss.
 They’ll be able to help you decide whether any of the available assistive listening devices can help you, like a personal FM system or a mobile app that can caption live conversation.
 Be sure to take advantage of ADA-required assistive listening devices in theaters, places of worship, airports and other public spaces.

 At home and in your social life, you’ll find it easier to be in quieter places.
 Eat earlier in the evening when restaurants are quiet, choose restaurants with carpeting and without bars, or sit in a booth.
 Arrive at lectures earlier so you can sit near the front.
-At gatherings, don’t be shy about creating smaller groups and learning in--even if you feel like you’re sitting in someone’s lap.
+At gatherings, don’t be shy about creating smaller groups and leaning in—even if you feel like you’re sitting in someone’s lap.